-> Among those Indian scholars, who contributed to the stream of Mithila Painting, are: Mulkraj Anand (a book on Madhubani painting), Devaki Jain (numbers of papers on Mithila art) and Jyotindra Jain (a fine book on legendary artist, Ganga Devi); they traveled across the hinterlands of Mithila to comprehend the artistic genesis and the issues on ground.
+Among those Indian scholars, who contributed to the stream of Mithila Painting, are Mulkraj Anand (a book on Madhubani painting), Devaki Jain (numbers of papers on Mithila art), and Jyotindra Jain (a fine book on the legendary artist, Ganga Devi); they traveled across the hinterlands of Mithila to comprehend the artistic genesis and the issues on the ground.

-> List of books on this form of art, to guide you into the roots to the top of the tree:
+List of books on this form of art, to guide you into the roots to the top of the tree:

 1) Brown, Carolyn Henning, Contested Meanings: Tantra and the Poetics of Mithila Art